East End (Waterbury): Infrastructure

 The East End lies along I-84 and goes from the Downtown District to the Cheshire line.
 Four west-bound and 3 east-bound exits off of I-84 in the East End access the neighborhood.
 Residential areas mostly consist of single-family homes, although several condo complexes, apartment buildings, and three-family housing units are there.

 Demographics

 The East End has historically been home to Waterbury's Irish immigrants.
 Many Irish restaurants, businesses and families occupy the East End and with Italians make up a large portion of the section's demographics.

 The East End hosts roughly 42,260 of Waterbury's 110,000 population.
 Of that number, 19,885 are male and 22,376 are female.
 16,477 households in the East End average a median income of $55,572.

 Education

-The East End is home to 5 public schools and 1 parochial school, including one of the two magnet schools in the city.
+The East End is home to 5 public schools including one of the two magnet schools in the city.